Military Academy Nominations - FAQ

 My nomination application period opens June 1 of each year for those candidates who are high school juniors and will be seniors the following school year, or who have already graduated.

 What is the deadline for completing a nomination file?

 The deadline for submitting a nomination packet to my District Office for the class of 2021 is November 13, 2020.

 What must be included in my nomination file?

 A complete nomination file consists of the following items:

 - Completed, signed application

-- Essay request on application
+- Essay responding to prompt on application

 What happens after I have completed my nomination file?